corpunWorld Corporal Punishment Research

 Cyprus became independent in 1960.
 This UN document from as recently as 1993 notes (at paragraph 105) that the Criminal Code had included provisions for "whipping and caning", which were repealed as unconstitutional; it does not say when this happened.

-Benson (1937) states that judicial CP in Bohemia and Moravia-Silesia had been abolished in 1867, when they were under Austrian rule.
+Benson (1937) states that judicial CP in Bohemia and Moravia-Silesia had been abolished in 1867, when they came under Austrian rule.

 CP for internal prison discipline offences was abolished with effect from 1933.